DevExpress-Examples/wpf-chart-format-values-in-a-crosshair-cursor-via-a-labels-patterns/Readme.md

 * [XYSeries2D.CrosshairLabelPattern](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.XYSeries2D.CrosshairLabelPattern)
 * [CrosshairOptions.GroupHeaderPattern](https://docs.devexpress.com/WPF/DevExpress.Xpf.Charts.CrosshairOptions.GroupHeaderPattern)

-You cab use standard and custom format specifiers are used together with the placeholders to format numeric and date/time values (e.g., {A:F0}).
+You can use standard and custom format specifiers are used together with the placeholders to format numeric and date/time values (e.g., {A:F0}).

 ## Files to Review